 Instagram crops all vertical posts to a 4:5 aspect ratio, with the exception of Reels.
 Regular Instagram photo posts and carousels (photo or video carousels), must fit either the 1:1 or 4:5 aspect ratios.
 That means if you take a screenshot, film a video clip on your phone, want to share an Instagram Story to your feed, or want to reshare a TikTok or Snap video as part of a carousel, you’ll have to resize it first.

-To post a full vertical video or image on Instagram without cropping to 4:5, add a white background to make it into a square.
-Then, you can post the photo or video without cropping out or changing the size.
+To post a full vertical video or image on Instagram without cropping to 4:5, add a background to make it into either a square or 4:5 rectangle.
+Then, you can post the whole photo or video without cropping out or changing the size.
 This technique works for pictures, GIFs, and videos.
-Here’s a step-by-step tutorial:
+In this article, we’ll break down how to do that with a step-by-step tutorial.